 It looks like the geotagging issue we have already closed.
 Now is the time to make our data readable in the .geojson or .json format.

-The difference between the GeoJSON and JSON format has been clearly explained here.
+The difference between the GeoJSON and JSON formats has been clearly explained here.
 The code looks slightly different in order (Pic.
 18).

-However, both formats can be used in the data display purpose.
+However, both formats can be used for data display purpose.

 CONVERT TO THE GEOJSON FORMAT WITH GEOJSON.IO TOOL